a beginner’s guide to Evosep

 Available on demand

-If you are new to our technology or just getting started this event is for you.
-We will introduce the basics of the Evosep One technology and include hot-from-the-lab data from our users.
-Nicolai Bache, Head of Applications at Evosep, will host the event, bringing you up to speed with the latest additions to the Evosep One technology.
+If you’re just beginning with our technology or are in the early stages of learning, this event is tailored for you.
+We’ll cover the fundamentals of the Evosep One technology, along with the latest, directly-from-the-lab data shared by our users.
+Nicolai Bache, the Head of Applications at Evosep, will conduct the event, keeping you informed about the most recent enhancements in Evosep One technology.

-The Evosep One is a plug-and-plug standardized platform designed for robustness and high throughput.
-It has been designed specifically to address and eliminate the prevalent challenges associated with throughput and robustness of nano-flow LC-MS workflows while maintaining sufficient sensitivity and resolving power for clinical applications.
+The Evosep One is a standardized platform, engineered for both robustness and high throughput.
+It’s specifically designed to tackle and resolve the common issues related to throughput and robustness in nano-flow LC-MS workflows, while still achieving the necessary sensitivity and resolution needed for clinical applications.